npfs/npfs.github.io/admin.md

 ### CSV Creation

-* This is where the Collection Point information is managed (i.e. active collection points and their associated details).
+* This is where the Collection Point information is managed (i.e. active collection points and their associated details)
 * This element of the Admin Portal is restricted to very limited, high privileged users from the Command & Control and NHS Digital DevOps teams

 ### CSV Upload

-* This is where the Collection Point information is managed (i.e. active collection points and their associated details).
+* This is where the Collection Point information is managed (i.e. active collection points and their associated details)
 * This element of the Admin Portal is restricted to very limited, high privileged users from the Command & Control and NHS Digital DevOps teams